CHALLENGING DAY HIKE

 This hike traverses the lower elevation portion of the new Berryessa Snow Mountain National Monument., and makes two fords of Cache Creek.
 For more than half the year, Cache Creek is not fordable by the casual hiker.
 Carefully read the discussion on fording Cache Creek, below.

-Flowers peak in March and April.
+Flowers peak in late April-early May.

 Trail has clay mud when wet; let dry for 5 or more days after rain before doing this hike.